 The attractiveness of Leeds Trinity to potential students is enhanced by its reputation for high quality learning and teaching, which is the product of a commitment to providing personalised, one-to-one support for students.
-This is reflected in traditionally high levels of student satisfaction, with the 2018 NSS placing Leeds Trinity 23rd of all HE institutions and the Sunday Times Good University Guide 2019 placing Leeds Trinity 13th nationally for student experience.
+This is reflected in traditionally high levels of student satisfaction.